- Remove tax-free equity from your house with Equity release under 60

 A lifetime mortgage with a flexible drawdown cash release can reduce the value of your estate.
 Home reversion schemes may impact entitlements to benefits.
 You may need to pay a valuation fee and be exposed to changes in interest rates with some products.

-Tough-to-mortgage home variants can include properties that will be assessed for flood risk, properties without a kitchen or bathroom, uninhabitable properties, corrugated iron construction and properties that have never been registered with the land registry.
+Tough-to-mortgage home variants can include properties assessed as flood risk, properties without a kitchen or bathroom, uninhabitable properties, corrugated-iron construction, and properties that have never been registered with the land registry.

 Towns where retirement mortgages are popular